Saint Bede Catholic Church (Williamsburg, Virginia): Saint Bede Parish

 In September 1923, Mexican immigrant and professor Carlos Eduardo Castañeda arrived at the College of William and Mary to teach Spanish.
 As the faculty leader of the Gibbons Club, formed on 11 December 1923 and named for prior Bishop of Richmond James Gibbons, he and thirty students agitated for a priest from Newport News to come to Williamsburg in order to fulfill their Sunday Mass obligations.
 In 1929, $25,000 was given by Margaret Burns to the Diocese of Richmond for "mission churches in Virginia," with the money going towards two lots purchased with the support of College President J. A. C. Chandler.
-Neighboring the lots to the east was the Bright House and its resident Kappa Alpha fraternity, who occupied the structure until 1943.
+Neighboring the lots to the east was the Bright House and its resident fraternity Kappa Alpha Order, who occupied the structure until 1943.
 The structure now serves as the College's Alumni House.

 In 1932, the Catholic College Chapel was constructed to meet the growing needs of the Catholic students and staff at the College.
 The chapel was dedicated to Benedictine monk St. Bede the Venerable in October 1932.
 In 1939, the chapel was dedicated as a parish.
 On 1 February 1942, Saint Bede's first pastor Fr.
 Thomas Walsh dedicated the parish to Our Lady of Walsingham.
 The church was blessed in 1942.

 The parish purchased a building originally constructed as a fraternity house, 601 College Terrace, adjacent to the original location of Saint Bede for use as housing by the USO, in which thousands of soldiers and families stayed during this period of use.
 On 16 September 1947, the Sisters of Mercy opened Walsingham Academy, a private Catholic school, in this building.
-After the school's move, the building served as a rectory and is now a privately-owned home.
+After the school's move, the building served as a rectory and is now a privately owned home.

 In 2003, the parish opened a church off of Ironbound Road in Williamsburg, about 1.5 miles from the original chapel.
 While the title of Saint Bede Catholic Church passed to this new structure, the National Shrine of Our Lady of Walsingham remained a part of and is managed by the parish.

 The ordination of Episcopal Diocese of Southern Virginia Bishop Susan Haynes was originally scheduled to take place on 1 February 2020 in Saint Bede.
 Petitions seeking for Catholic Bishop Barry Knestout to rescind the invitation towards the Episcopalians resulted in international coverage of the controversy.
 On 17 January 2020, the Episcopal Diocese announced they were moving the ordination to a different church in Williamsburg, citing that the event was "causing dismay and distress" in the Saint Bede community and invoking the warning of St. Paul against "pursuing behavior that might cause problems for others within their community."